d-rug/debugging_in_R/README.md

     -   Author's name
     -   Repo name (in 4 places, 2 of them in the `output:` HTML block)
     -   Description, learning goals, & prerequisites

-3.  `README.md`: Replace the all-caps text with your workshop details.

-    -   Title
-    -   Quarter & year
-    -   Author's name & email
-    -   Reader URL
-    -   Event URL
-    -   Description, learning goals, & prerequisites

-4. GitHub: In the repo's About section, add the reader URL and appropriate tags.

 5. GitHub: In the repo's Settings page, enable GitHub pages.
 Set the branch to `main` and the directory to `docs/`.